 Once it’s heavily laden with graphics, it’s expected that it’ll take quite some time for your pages to load — and even crash in the end.

-Hence, it’s always a wise idea to stay within Canva’s 30-page limit to avoid encountering download issues.
+Hence, it’s always a wise idea to stay within Canva’s 300-page limit to avoid encountering download issues.

-Another way to solve this is by downloading the page designs individually.
+If your Canva downloads keep failing, it can be a good idea to download pages individually.
 It’ll be more troublesome than saving them all at once on your device, but, trust me, it’s for the best.